 Once you reach the low-point between the two peaks you can take a right to go up to the top of Galtee Beag or take a left to the summit of Galtee Mor, Ireland’s fourteenth highest mountain.
 It’s a steep ascent to the top with spectacular views overlooking the Borheen Lough below.
 Be cautious at this section of the climb as there is a sheer drop off the edge, to the right of the path.

 Once you reach the top, you can see for miles around.
 Three counties are visible from here; Cork, Limerick and Tipperary.
 It’s not that difficult of a climb to get to the summit and it’s well worth the effort.
 Along the ridge at the top there is a white celtic cross and a stone cairn which marks the summit.
 This is the spot to break out the sandwiches and relax after your walk up and take in the views before backtracking to the car park.
 If you climb in the late afternoon as we did, you might get lucky and catch the sunset, a definite bonus!

 Note: Some of these photos were taken with our iPod, hence the poor quality.
-We were snap-happy on the way up, thinking we had plenty of battery power; we should have followed our own advice!
+We were snap-happy on the way up, thinking we had plenty of battery power but we didn’t have our spare batteries charged!